 - Berkshire Partners and its portfolio companies, including in the acquisition of the foodservice parts distribution and field service business assets of 3Wire Group Inc.; the sale of Grocery Outlet, Inc. to Hellman & Friedman; the sale of National Vision, Inc. to KKR & Co; the sale of HMT LLC to Tailwind Capital; the recapitalization of Masai Group International GmbH; in a sizable minority investment in U.S. Anesthesia Partners, Inc.; and in its sale of SRS Distribution Inc. to Leonard Green & Partners;

-- Public Sector Pension Investment Board (PSP Investments), including in the acquisition of significant timber assets in New Zealand;
+- PSP Investments, including in the acquisition of significant timber assets in New Zealand;

 - Providence Strategic Growth Partners in its investment in Burning Glass Technologies;

 - Partners Group in its sale of a controlling interest in Universal Services of America, LP;